laike9m/media/content/BlogPost/2014/Django Best Practice: How to deal with settings.py in Git.md

+**NOTE**: After writing this article several months ago, I gradually realized that despite this solution works, it is error-prone, and too verbose.
+I'll write a new article explaing how I deal with it now.

 When I started wirting my blog, one thing that confused me is different versions of `settings.py`.
 As we know, different `settings.py` should be kept for developement and deployment, however when it comes to using Git, things get messy.
 The main difficulties lies on two things:

 1. Should I upload `settings.py` from developement environment to Git server?
 If I did, does that mean I have to change the file every time after doing `Git pull` on deployment server?